8 CISSP Exam Sample Questions to Master the Test

 Let's break down a typical question that assesses your understanding of fundamental security architecture principles during the design phase.

-Scenario: A software development team is building a new financial application that will handle sensitive customer data, including personally identifiable information (PII) and transaction details.
-A security architect has been tasked with ensuring the system is designed with a "secure-by-default" posture to minimize potential vulnerabilities from its inception.
-Which of the following design principles is MOST effective for minimizing the potential attack surface from the outset?
+Scenario: A software development team is building a new financial application.
+This application will handle sensitive customer data, including personally identifiable information (PII) and transaction details.
+A security architect must ensure the system uses a "secure-by-default" posture to minimize potential vulnerabilities.
+Which of the following design principles is MOST effective for minimizing the potential attack surface from the start?

 A. Defense in Depth B. Fail-Secure C. Economy of Mechanism D. Least Privilege